Frequently Asked Questions

 A: Webster University is a private, non-profit university.
 The university is based in St. Louis, Missouri, USA.
 Our campuses are found in USA, Europe, Asia and Africa.
 Each campus offers the experience of American education.
 About Webster

-Webster University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (USA).
+Webster University is accredited by the Higher Learning Commission.
 All Webster campuses have the American accreditation.
 The Ghana Campus is also accredited by the Ghana National Accreditation Board.

 ACADEMIC PROGRAM QUESTIONS